Master of Science (MSc) in Agricultural Economics

 "I’ve experienced that, at first, Danes can seem a bit reserved, but once you get to know them, they are very nice and helpful.

-Juliet, MSc student, Agricultural Development
+Juliet, recent MSc student, Agricultural Economics

 As an Msc Student of Agricultural Economics you will work with economics and policy in an international perspective with a special emphasis on food, agribusiness and development.